Earthquake cycle: Rate-and-state friction law

 The rate-and-state friction law is widely applied in dynamic fault models and critically influences a fault's possible slip features.
 The rate-and-state friction law assumes that the friction coefficient is a function of both the sliding velocity (the rate) and the system conditions (the state).
 In the rate-and-state friction law, the friction coefficient increases when the slip velocity abruptly increases and then gradually decreases to reach a new steady value.
 The rate-and-state friction relation is influenced by a set of factors including thermal activation, the real area of contact (at the atomic scale), and molecular bonding effects.

 Recent developments

-Dynamic fault modeling helps us understand the mechanisms driving earthquake cycles.
+Dynamic fault modeling helps explain the mechanisms driving earthquake cycles.
 Based on the rate-and-state friction law, the transfer from slow-slip events to rapid rupture earthquakes related to geometric and elastic parameters of the fault zone has been discovered.
 A computationally faster quasi-dynamic model that simplifies stress transfers allows new models taking plastic effects into consideration.
 However, comparison of quasi-dynamic models with fully dynamic models of the same systems shows that the modeling approach has significant impacts on the proposed earthquake-cycle slip features.